walterdejong/synctool/doc/chapter4.md

 * `control_persist <time|yes>`

   This parameter maps directly to the OpenSSH `ControlPersist` option and is only used when `multiplex` is set.
-It sets a timeout for the multiplexing master connection.
+It sets a timeout for the multiplex master connection.
   The time argument is a string like "1h" or "1h30m".
 When it is "yes", there is no timeout, and it will persist indefinitely until the master